ezhangle/krypton/README.md

   - debug with s_client renegotiation

-## Implementing more secure cipher modes

-RC4 is being phased out.
-The best bet for a new cipher that will ensure forward compatibility is probably AES in CBC mode.
-This would require generating IV's from the master secret and implementing padding and CBC.
-However, CBC mode may be phased out in favour of GCM or AEAD modes.
-The block cipher mode implementations are probably the most complex parts of such an upgrade.

-More secure HMAC functions are pretty trivial to add.
-X509 already requires SHA1 and TLS1.2 already requires SHA256.
-It's just a matter of wiring up the relevant cipher spec ID's.

-More secure key exchange protocols such as Diffie-Hellman with ECDSA would be rather complex to add.

 ## Limitations

-It supports only TLSv1.2 and only one cipher suite (RSA-RC4-MD5) in both blocking and non-blocking socket modes.
+It supports only TLSv1.2 and only one good cipher suite (TLS\_RSA\_WITH\_AES\_128\_GCM\_SHA256) in both blocking and non-blocking socket modes.
-Renegotiation, more secure cipher suites, CRL's,
-OCSP stapling, session ticketing, client certificates, and other advanced features are not supported.
+Perfect forward secrecy, renegotiation, CRL's, OCSP stapling, session ticketing, client certificates, and other advanced features are not supported.

 The `SSL_read()` buffer must always be big enough.
-If a large appdata packet is recieved and the buffer passed to SSL_read() doesn't have space for it, then some data will be discarded.
+If a large appdata packet is recieved and the buffer passed to SSL\_read() doesn't have space for it, then some data will be discarded.

 Some high bits of 3-byte length fields are ignored, which could mean we fail to parse some messages over 64KiB in length.
 For example, huge certificate chains.